 Cork City Council have also provided data from the CSO on new dwelling completions between 2011 and 2020 at Electoral Division and Small Area level in Cork.
 This data has been used to analyse new dwelling completions within the City Hinterlands.
 As this data includes scheme dwellings and dwellings within Cork County (as the post-2019 City/County boundary does not align to Small Area or Electoral Division boundaries), Small Areas were chosen for analysis which were wholly or mostly within the City Hinterlands and did not include sizeable new housing schemes.
-As shown below, new dwellings in these selected Small Areas were a small proportion of the overall City total, with 5.3% of dwellings completed between 2011 and 2020 built in these Small Areas.
-The absolute number of dwellings in these areas remained relatively stable over the period (between 10 and 44), but as with the County and the State overall rural dwellings comprised a higher proportion of total completions during years with low overall housing delivery such as 2012 or 2014.
+As shown below, new dwellings in these selected Small Areas were a small proportion of the overall City total, with 5.3% of dwellings in these areas remained relatively stable over the period (between 10 and 44), but as with the County and the State overall rural dwellings comprised a higher proportion of total completions during years with low overall housing delivery such as 2012 or 2014.